yuriboiii20-art/Task-Manager-ReactNative/README.md

 - **Bar Chart:** Compares overdue and upcoming tasks with wider, closely spaced bars.
 - **Line Chart:** Plots tasks over time (by month), ensuring continuity even if only a single month is available.
 - **Transparent & Themed Charts:** All charts feature transparent backgrounds and adjust seamlessly to the current theme.
+- **Immediate Data Updates:** Charts update in real-time as tasks are added, completed, or deleted.

 ### Theme & UI